Chapter 9: Inside the Wall

 “But… Can your skin handle the sun?
 And won’t the radiation kill you without a special suit?
 Or the sun might burn your skin.”
 Were those the only excuses I could think up?
 I had to think up something better.
 He couldn’t leave his wonderful world of learning.
 He wouldn’t be as happy in the real world.

 “That’s why I am wearing the black cloak, to protect my skin.
 And as far as radiation goes I will be getting as much as you.
 And I found some old radiation pills in the storage rooms that will help decrease the effects of the radiation on us, though they will only give us three days.
 And I have a device that measures radiation.
 So we will know if we actually need to take the pills.
 We haven’t actually tested radiation outside the wall in ages.
 A simple radio will convey our findings back to the wall for as long as we live or are in range.
 Any other misgivings?”
 He seemed so excited to be going with us.
-Just the other day he had been literally begging me to stay in the wall.
+Hadn't he been begging me to stay in the wall previously?

 “Is there anything I can do to convince you that this is not your fight and you don’t have to do this?
 I really think you should stay in the wall.
 We’re going out there to look for land safe and free from radiation.
 You don’t have to go out there.”
-I didn’t want to be responsible for a soft scholar who had only ever lived in the wall.
+I didn’t want to be responsible his death.
+He was a scholar.
+He didn't seem to be the type that was into fighting or survival, and he was more sheltered than even I was since he had only ever lived in the Wall.

 “Nope.
 The only way you can change my mind is if you stay.
 Just like Kevin, I will follow you.”
 His voice was way too chipper and excited.
 Maybe he thought this would convince me to stay.